 Region and Population

 The Pacific Northwest consists of urban centers, rural agricultural communities, Native American reservations, and sparsely populated counties.
 The region has a growing urban and rural Hispanic population, as well as rapid overall population growth in the urban cores.
 Heart health indicators vary considerably across the region.
 They are worse in small rural counties where primary care has fewer resources than in urban areas.
-Heart attack deaths in the small rural counties are almost twice as high as in larger metropolitan counties (e.g., the heart attack death rate in Washington’s rural Adams County is 275 per 100,000 and is 121 per 100,000 in urban King County).1 The death rate from stroke is higher in the Pacific Northwest than in the United States as a whole.
+Rates of death from heart attack in the small rural counties are higher than larger metropolitan counties.
+The death rate from stroke is higher in the Pacific Northwest than in other parts of the United States.1

 - Identify, recruit, and conduct baseline assessments in 250-320 small- to medium-sized primary care practices across Washington, Oregon, and Idaho during the project’s first year.

 - Provide comprehensive practice support to build quality improvement (QI) capacity within these practices.

 - Disseminate and support the adoption of patient-centered outcomes research (PCOR) findings relevant to aspirin use, blood pressure and cholesterol control, and smoking cessation (ABCS) quality measures.

 - Conduct a rigorous evaluation of strategies that enhance the effectiveness of external practice support to improve QI capacity, implement PCOR findings, and improve ABCS measures.